surfing-girl/tweeter-client-app/README.md

 ## Installation

+Place your config.js file (keys and access tokens) into a src directory.
 Run the app by typing `npm start` to the console.
-Place your config.js file into a src directory.

 ## Features